mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``mongosyncID``
      - string
      - The identifier string for the ``mongosync`` instance.
-       To configure this value, see the :setting:`id` setting.

    * - ``coordinatorID``
      - string
      - The identifier string for the coordinator instance.

-To change this value, see the :setting:`id` setting on the coordinator instance of ``mongosync``.
+       - When ``mongosync`` is coordinated by another instance, this field shows the identifier string for the coordinator instance.

-       When the ``mongosync`` instance is the coordinator, this field returns ``null``.
+       - When ``mongosync`` is a coordinator or runs alone, this field returns the same value as its ``mongosyncID`` field.

+       - When ``mongosync`` starts up, this field returns ``null`` until ``mongosync`` identifies the coordinator.